-Meet our team in Kenya and the U.S.
+Meet our leaders in Kenya and the U.S.

 Chapel Hill, North Carolina

 Shamecca is CFK’s Head of U.S Operations, leading the U.S. office’s fundraising and programmatic efforts, and providing technical leadership and direction for strategic partnership in collaboration with the organization’s main office in Nairobi.
 Shamecca has a long and accomplished history working with local, national, and international nonprofit organizations.
 Most notably, she led the monumental growth of the Orange County Rape Crisis Center (OCRCC) in Chapel Hill as its Executive Director from 2010 to 2015.
 At the end of 2015 she started her own consulting firm for nonprofits.
 Shamecca holds a Master’s Degree in sociology from American University and a Bachleor’s Degree in women’s studies from Hollins University.